asears/IIoT/HOL/IOTHubPiHackathon/README.md

 ### Why Azure IoT DevKit?

 The Azure IoT DevKit is a Microsoft Azure Certified is an all-in-one kit optimized for prototyping and developing Internet of Things (IoT) solutions leveraging Microsoft Azure services.
 It provides an Arduino compatible board with rich peripherals such as an OLED display, sensors, hardware debugging chip (ST-Link) and [STSAFE-A100 security chip](https://www.st.com/en/secure-mcus/stsafe-a100.html).
 It can use Visual Studio Code with Arduino Extension to quickly build a full-fledged IoT application that integrates multiple services like Azure IoT Hub, Logic App and Cognitive Services.
-It also may cost you less than buying a Raspberry Pi + Sense Hat.
+It may cost less than buying a Raspberry Pi + Sense Hat.

 ### Why HTTPS and REST?